IrisGun/UniverseAnswer/README.md

 ---

 ## **Contributing**
 Contributions are welcome!
-Feel free to fork the repo, submit pull requests, or open issues for suggestions or bug reports.
+Feel free to fork the repo, submit pull requests, or open issues for suggestions, bug reports, or connect with me via [LinkedIn](https://www.linkedin.com/in/trang-nguyen-45374b102/)